SAIL-RL: Guiding MLLMs in When and How to Think via Dual-Reward RL Tuning: Introduction

 \section{Introduction}

-Multimodal Large Language Models (MLLMs)~\citep{gemini,gpt-4o,qwen25vl,llava,internvl} are continuously advancing, evolving from elementary visual description toward complex reasoning and comprehensive visual understanding.
-A major driver of this progression is the development of training paradigms and optimization strategies that determine how MLLMs acquire such capabilities from large-scale multimodal data.
-Supervised fine-tuning (SFT) with teacher-forcing laid the foundation for pre-training by aligning models with multimodal corpora.
-Building on this foundation, recent studies~\citep{kimivl,wethink} have increasingly emphasized post-training, where hybrid frameworks integrate SFT with reinforcement learning (RL).
-RL post-training has undergone a paradigm shift: early approaches~\citep{openairlhf,dpo,kto,llava_mod} primarily focused on aligning models with human preferences, whereas recent methods~\citep{wethink,vlaathinker,keyevl} emphasize step-by-step thinking and iterative self-improvement.
-This transition enables models to refine their cognitive processes more autonomously, making RL post-training a particularly promising pathway for further advancing MLLM capabilities.

-RL in MLLMs~\citep{openvlthinker,vlaathinker,keyevl} commonly follows the paradigm of \textit{``thinking before speaking.''} Guided by a special token \texttt{\textbackslash think}, the model first generates a structured reasoning trace before producing the final answer.
+Multimodal Large Language Models (MLLMs)~\citep{gemini,gpt-4o,qwen25vl,llava,internvl} are rapidly advancing from basic visual recognition toward complex reasoning and holistic understanding.
+This evolution is fundamentally driven by the refinement of training paradigms that define how models internalize intelligence from large-scale multimodal data.
+While Supervised Fine-Tuning (SFT) established the foundation for multimodal instruction following, the field has increasingly shifted its focus toward hybrid post-training frameworks~\citep{kimivl,wethink} that integrate SFT with Reinforcement Learning (RL).
+Notably, RL is undergoing a pivotal paradigm shift: moving beyond mere alignment with human preferences~\citep{openairlhf,dpo,kto}, recent methodologies~\citep{openvlthinker, wethink,vlaathinker,keyevl} commonly follow the paradigm of \textit{``thinking before speaking.''} Guided by a special token \texttt{\textbackslash think}, the model first generates a structured reasoning trace before producing the final answer.
 Leveraging long reasoning chains as an internal knowledge source allows the model to extract salient cues that improve answer accuracy and strengthen overall capability.
-Nevertheless, despite these advances, current RL post-training methods still face several fundamental challenges:
+Nevertheless, despite these advances, current methods still face two fundamental challenges: